How Long Does It Take For Hot Water to Come Back After a Shower?

 Why Does Hot Water Run Out?

 The most common reason hot water runs out is due to the limitations of your water heater's storage tank and recovery rate.
 In a typical tank-style water heater, you have a finite amount of hot water stored (usually 40-80 gallons depending on tank size).
-When you use hot water, cold water enters the bottom of the tank to replace it.
-As this happens:

 Common Reasons Why Water Runs Out Quickly